 Paya is a nutritious soup made of beef bones full of marrow originating in Bangladesh.
-It is hearty and delicious, with a robust creamy and savory flavor from the marrows.
+The word “paya” literally means “feet” or “legs”, referring to the trotters used to make the dish.
+It is hearty and delicious, with a robust rich and savory flavor from the marrows.
 Different South Asian countries have their own version of this soup, but this lighter, simpler version is my favorite.

 The first step is to get your hands on some beef bones!
 Usually they are very cheap-I got a 5 lb bag for $5!
 When you pick up the bones, make sure you see lots of marrow.